Dual Stochastic Transformations of Solvable Diffusions: Conclusions

-By applying the diffusion canonical transformation method which combines a special class of variable and measure changes on solvable underlying diffusion processes, this paper has developed new families of exactly solvable multiparameter diffusion models with affine drift and nonlinear diffusion coefficient functions.
-As an application of our general formulation, this paper has presented three new main families of time-homogeneous affine diffusions, named as {\it Bessel, confluent hypergeometric, and Ornstein-Uhlenbeck} families.
-These processes can be used to model asset prices, interest rates and other financial quantities.
-In particular, analytically exact closed-form expressions for transition densities and state-price densities are obtained for these families of nonlinear local volatility models in terms of known special functions (i.e., modified Bessel, confluent hypergeometric, hypergeometric).
-The present formulation extends and includes all of the more special families of {\it driftless} diffusions that were obtained in previous literature with the use of a diffusion canonical transformation methodology (e.g., see \cite{ACCL,CM06}).
-Subfamilies of these new models encompass the CEV model and other related models as special cases, and have been shown to exhibit a wide range of implied volatility surfaces with pronounced smiles and skews (see \cite{CM06,CM07,CM08} for further details).
+For the first class of affine drift diffusions, yet another important component of this paper is Theorem \ref{theorem1}.
+In particular, Corollary \ref{corollary1} provides us with a simple way to classify the respective discounted processes in terms of the martingale property.
+This is of importance in the standard realm of arbitrage-free equity derivative pricing where discounted asset price processes are required to be martingales in a given (risk-neutral) equivalent martingale measure.
+We have presented three new explicit families of such solvable diffusions, named \emph{Bessel}, \emph{confluent hypergeometric}, and \emph{Ornstein-Uhlenbeck} families.
+These affine drift processes, having nonlinear (skew and smile-like) local volatility functions, are useful for modeling asset prices and derivative pricing.
+In particular, for a number of subfamilies of these models the discounted asset prices are martingales while for other (dual) subfamilies the discounted asset prices are strict supermartingales.
+Analytically exact closed-form expressions for transition densities and state-price densities are obtained for these families of nonlinear local volatility models in terms of known special functions (i.e., modified Bessel, confluent hypergeometric, hypergeometric).
+Subfamilies of these new models nest the constant elasticity of variance (CEV) diffusion model and other related models as special cases, and have been shown to exhibit a wide range of implied volatility surfaces with pronounced smiles and skews (see \cite{CM06,CM07,CM08} for further details).
+Moreover, exact path sampling methods are available for all models presented in this paper (see \cite{CM07,MG10}).
+Examples of actual calibrations of the affine \emph{Ornstein-Uhlenbeck} family of affine drift diffusions to various market option data are contained in \cite{CMV11}.

-By making use of closed-form spectral expansions for the densities of the underlying simpler processes, the theory of the present paper can also be used to further derive new classes of analytically exact probability densities for first-hitting times and the extrema (maximum and minimum) of the new affine drift families of nonlinear local volatility diffusion processes.
-This then also leads to analytical pricing formulas for various lookback and barrier options.
-These applications are the subject of currently related research (see \cite{Campolieti2008}).